Pro2610/sql-interview-practice/README.md

 # 🎯 SQL Interview Practice

-This repository contains **typical SQL interview tasks**, each in a standalone `.sql` file with:
+This repository contains **typical SQL interview tasks**, organized by level and topic.

+Each file includes:
-✅ A clear problem statement
+- ✅ A realistic business task
-✅ SQL solution with comments
+- 💻 A SQL solution with comments
-✅ Realistic tables and business logic
+- 📂 One file per problem: easy to navigate and test

 ---

-## 📚 Tasks Overview
+## 🧠 Beginner Tasks

 | #  | Task Description                          | Topics Covered                    | File                                 |
 |----|-------------------------------------------|-----------------------------------|--------------------------------------|